-Sadly, “sustainability” is rather an abused and emotionally loaded concept – with many different people using it to serve different and often quite contradictory agendas, and as a result there are many definitions for the word.
+Sadly, “sustainability” is rather an abused and emotionally loaded concept – with many different people using it to serve different and often quite contradictory agendas, and as a result, there are many definitions for the word.

 This Wikipedia article gives an overview of the problem.
-To most of us though, at first take any intuitive plain English definition would probably describe the capacity of our environment to be maintained or to remain unchanged indefinitely under the effects of some human activity.
+To most of us though, at first take, any intuitive plain English definition would probably describe the capacity of our environment to be maintained or to remain unchanged indefinitely under the effects of some human activity.

-Desertification is one process where there is good evidence that human activity is altering environments – deserts are expanding in many parts of the world through agricultural practices that increase wind blown soil erosion and reduce rainfall.
+Desertification is one process where there is good evidence that human activity is altering environments – deserts are expanding in many parts of the world through agricultural practices that increase wind-blown soil erosion and reduce rainfall.

-The underlying point here is that though we do clearly have an impact, with or without human input, in nature nothing remains the same indefinitely – there is no natural environment that will be preserved forever simply because humans change their behaviour.
+The underlying point here is that though we do clearly have an impact, with or without human input, in nature nothing remains the same indefinitely – there is no natural environment that will be preserved forever simply because humans restrain their behaviour.

-Assuming the Sahara really is shrinking due to anthropogenic global warming, this case also illustrates that not all change caused by humans is necessarily bad.
+Assuming the Sahara really is shrinking due to anthropogenic global warming, this case also illustrates that not all change caused by humans is necessarily even bad.

 Perhaps then this “unchanging” benchmark is not quite right for describing sustainability?

-If we soften our definition considerably to describe only those things we do that do not degrade environments to the point where our foreseeable descendants will be negatively impacted, perhaps we may be getting closer to something we can use.
+Perhaps, if we soften our definition considerably to describe only those things we do that do not degrade environments to the point where our foreseeable descendants will be negatively impacted, perhaps we may be getting closer to something we can use.

-This approach implies acceptance of natural variability and of human modification to ecosystems, but managed in a way such that the rate of resource extraction is balanced by the rate of recovery of the environment to achieve long term stability.
+This approach implies acceptance of natural variability and of human modification to ecosystems but managed in a way such that the rate of resource extraction is balanced by the rate of recovery of the environment to achieve long-term stability.

 But we are still not all the way there!

-So far, rather than negatively affecting their descendants, use of non renewable resources and environmental degradation by our ancestors has accompanied longer, healthier, less arduous and more stimulating lives.
-This holds true for more people today today than ever before – even in developing countries!
+So far, rather than negatively affecting their descendants, use of non-renewable resources and environmental degradation by our ancestors has accompanied longer, healthier, less arduous and more stimulating lives.
+This holds true for more people today than ever before – even in developing countries!
 And there is every reason to assume that such advances will continue and become more widespread – as long as there are unused resources available to fuel their development.

 Or put another way, at least as things stand, reducing human resource use will entail shorter, less healthy, more arduous and less stimulating lives for our descendants.
 If we do take the well-being of our descendants into account, we may find that nothing is made truly “sustainable” in the long term simply by minimizing our environmental impact in the short term.
 After all, people who’s aspirations are curtailed have a fairly consistent history of not sustaining the political and social systems that thwart them.

-However, even a definition along these lines may not suffice. because even if our descendants did settle for something like the restricted “simple” lives our ancestors once lived as a model for sustainability, we still hit a rather large snag – population growth.
+However, even a definition along these lines may not suffice. because even if our descendants did settle for something like the restricted “simple” lives our ancestors once lived, as a model for sustainability, we still hit a rather large snag – population growth.